Helicopters Models from

 Other details for the Cheyenne 2.0

 The images in the gallery below depict the Cheyenne with the flying surfaces, weapons pylons, dust filter intakes and some antennae installed.
-The landing gear, wheels and rotors are dry fit to the model.
+You can also see how I added a significant amount of Evergreen plastic to the nose area of the Aurora kit, to make the nose and turret look more like my references.
+The landing gear, wheels and rotors are dry fitted to the model.
 Click on the thumbnails to see larger images.

 Sanding and polishing the canopy removed all traces of the raised scribing on the surface of the canopy that represented the metal framing of the Cheyenne canopy.
 To mask the canopy to keep paint off of the portions of the canopy to remain clear, I had to delineate where the framing occurred.
 I cut strips of Tamiya masking tape to match the widths of the metal framing and applied the strips to the canopy as best I could at the locations on the canopy that seemed to match my scale drawings.